 Warm are a low energy building consultancy.
 They provide knowledge and expertise to assist architects and clients in providing energy effivient buildings.

-We are looking forward to developing our expertise and becoming a registered Passivhaus designers serving Devon and Cornwall.
+We are looking forward to developing our expertise working on low energy projects as registered Passivhaus designers serving Devon and Cornwall.